dshivnit/cyber-security-course/cyber-security-course/0.0 Cyber, Technology and More/Tools/FlareVM - Forensics, Logic Analysis, and Reverse Engineering (Arsenal of Tools).md

 			- A tool for disassembling and decompiling binaries
 		- PEiD
 			- Packer, cryptor, and compiler detection tool
+		- IDA Pro
+			- Interactive Disassembler Professional
+			- Translates Machine Code into Assembly Language
+			- Creates maps of how software executes, showing the binary instructions used by the processor
+			- Can analyse a wide range of executable formats

 Disassemblers and Decompilers
 - Crucial tools in malware analysis